philipturner/molecular-renderer/README.md

 ## Installation

+> TODO: Don't make the simulators a hard dependency.
+The program should be capable of bootstrapping without them.
+The HDL alone is sufficient for an initial tutorial.

 There are only two simulator dependencies.
 Everything else is implemented from scratch in Swift.

 | Library | Type | Mac | Linux | Windows |